kanishkharde/CSC-510_SE_HW-1/data/Readme.md

 	Data Directory
 </h2>

-The `data` directory contains a short description of both the algorithms, namely Factorial and Fibonacci Series, and also includes an example for better understanding.
+The `data` directory contains a short description of python codes along with examples.